datatogether/reading_datatogether/README.md

 ### What is Decentralization?
 **November 12, 2019**

 True to form, we gathered readings in a decentralized way.
 Themes that emerged were: looking critically at how "decentralization" is defined, how it could/should be measured, and the sticky problems that aren't automatically solved (and sometimes are actually caused) by technology.
+The readings are chunked to break them up a bit.
+The first 3 focus on decentralized tech and apps, the next 3 on political decentralization, and the last 2 on decentralized knowledge creation and stewardship.

 **Readings:**